numlinalg/RLinearAlgebra.jl/docs/src/tutorials/consistent_system/consistent_system_configure.md

 For large-scale problems, the matrix $A$ can be massive, slowing down iterative algorithms.
-We can use a randomized sketching technique to "compress" $A$ and $b$ to a lower dimension while preserving the essential information of the system, so that we can solve the system fast without the loss of accuracy.
+We can use a randomized sketching technique to "compress" $A$ and $b$ to a lower dimension while preserving the essential information of the system, so that we can solve the system quickly (perhaps with some loss of accuracy).

 Here, we'll configure a [`SparseSign`](@ref SparseSign) compressor as an example.
 This compressor generates a sparse matrix $S$, whose non-zero elements are +1 or -1